Skip to Content

 How to Thicken Teriyaki Sauce (10 ways)

 Having that authentic taste of teriyaki sauce is what any Asian-inspired cook strives for.
-A sweet and savory taste that’s just perfect for marinating meat or drizzling over rice is what any chef wants.
+It’s one of the tastiest Asian sauces around.
 But mistakes can happen, especially in the kitchen, and a runny sauce is an all too common one.
+If you’d like to thicken sauce without using cornstarch or flour, then I’ve got some of the best ways for you.

 Add Oil or Butter